Hello! I’m a backend developer on the Wadiz Funding Development Team.

 ORDER BY A테이블.Registered

-LIMIT 1;For some reason, I had been filtering the list using ORDER BY and LIMIT!
+LIMIT 1;For some reason, I had been trimming the list using `ORDER BY` and `LIMIT`!
 I found the reason behind this thanks to a teammate’s advice.
 Do you remember that legacy project I mentioned earlier?
-I realized that I had actually written logic to perform ORDER BY and LIMIT back at my previous company.
+I realized that I had actually written logic to perform `ORDER BY` and `LIMIT` back at my previous company.
 Because of the nature of MyBatis, I hadn’t been able to find it without the help of an IDE.
 (ORM is the best…)

-But the purpose of this journey is prevention!
-It’s not about removing duplicate data—it’s about preventing duplicates from occurring in the first place.
+However, the purpose of this journey is prevention!
+The goal isn’t to remove duplicate data, but to prevent duplicates from occurring in the first place.
 So why can’t the server filter them out?
 That question remains unanswered.

 We've found the culprit.